-Students at Hilldale High School may have cell phones, hand-held video game units, or other electronic devices; however, each teacher may establish policies/procedures for their individual classrooms.
-Students not adhering to classroom policies may be subject to the following discipline.
+Students at Hilldale High School may have cell phones, hand-held video game units, or other electronic devices; however, such items will only be allowed out during breakfast and lunch in the cafeteria.
+Students may not use cell phones during class or passing period.
+Students not adhering to this policy may be subject to the following discipline.